 Notes

-Make ahead: Shallots can be caramelized up to 24 hours in advance, covered and refrigerated.
-Sauce can be made up to 24 hours ahead, covered and refrigerated.
-Bring shallots and sauce to room temperature before serving.
+Make ahead.
+Shallots and dressing can be made up to 24 hours ahead, covered and refrigerated.
+Bring both to room temperature before serving.

 Nutrition